Ready means three different things.

-You already know which game it was.
-You know which conversation did not happen before it.
+You already know the game.
+You know the conversation that should have happened before it.

-You already have strong people.
+You may already have strong people.
 Coaching.
 Performance.
 Medical.
-Each may be doing the job properly — but inside its own logic, with its own language, and its own definition of what ready actually means.
+Each department may be competent, serious, and well-intended — yet still working from its own language, its own thresholds, and its own definition of what ready means.

-Nobody was wrong.
-Nobody was talking.
-The structure was not clear enough when pressure arrived.
+Nobody had to be incompetent.
+The structure was simply not clear enough when pressure arrived.

-The most important calls get made informally — because the structure underneath them is too weak to hold when it matters.
+The most important calls drift into informal conversations because the formal rhythm is too weak to carry the decision when the week compresses.

 Someone already sees the risk.
-But if the structure does not protect that voice when competitive pressure is loudest, the answer often stays in the room.
+But if the structure does not protect that voice when pressure is loudest, the right answer stays quiet until the consequence is visible.

 I have been the S&C coach who found out a player was injured when he walked into the gym — not from anyone on staff.
 I have been the performance director who built something over three years and watched it dismantle in a week.
 The pattern is always the same.
-The thing that breaks first is never the result.
-It is the trust inside the room.
+The result is not the first thing to break.
+Trust is.

 He said he felt fine.
 You played him.
 Three weeks later you are explaining it to the board.

 When coach, physio, and performance give different signals, the athlete becomes the final interpreter of his own risk.
-That is not athlete autonomy.
-It is an organisational gap.
+That is not autonomy.
+It is an organisational gap with a jersey on.

 By Thursday the plan you agreed on Monday no longer exists.

-No shared rhythm means the reactive call steers the plan.
-By Friday you are managing consequences, not executing a competitive strategy.
+Without a shared weekly rhythm, the reactive call steers the plan.
+By Friday the staff is managing consequences instead of executing a competitive strategy.

 Someone in that room already knew.
 Nobody said it.